neerajchoudhary10/RetailStore/README.md

   d) Finally if bill sum is greater than $100 than applying $5 on each $100 amount
 5) In CalculateDiscount class there is main method to test the program and its discount.

+Code coverage calculated by eclipse plugin EclEmma and its 86%

 Test case:
-3 different test case class created for all user types. and checked the calculation are calculated correct or not.\
-And also checked date is 2 years back from current date.
+3 different test case class created for all user types. and checked the calculation are calculated correct or not.And also checked date is 2 years back from current date.

+To check test case open any test case class and change its price amount and run tha test case.
+And no discount applied for grocery items.

+Discount for Employee is 30%, Affiliate is 10% and for registered users 2 years  back is 5% and on bill of $100 additional off of $5.